Abir835/DesignPattern/README.md

 # DesignPattern
-This is a Design pattern Repo For Learning Design pattern
+This is a Design pattern Repo For Learning Design patterns